- About Us

 Ken Jockers joined Hudson Guild in November 2008.
 Previously, he served as Executive Director of two other community agencies, including the only borough-wide free legal services program in Brooklyn.
 As a lawyer, Ken worked in the administrations of Mayor Michael Bloomberg and Manhattan Borough President Ruth Messinger.
 For three years, he coordinated child abuse investigations in the Manhattan District Attorney’s Office.
 Ken started his career as a youth counselor at City Volunteer Corps.
 Ken holds a BA from Connecticut College and earned a law degree from Brooklyn Law School.
 He serves on the Board of the Greenwich Village Chelsea Chamber of Commerce.

-Jackelyn Garcia joined the Hudson Guild in November of 2018.
-With more than 15 years of experience in fundraising and marketing/communications, she is responsible for the strategic oversight of all development and external relations functions for the organization.
+Jackelyn Garcia joined Hudson Guild in November of 2018.
+With nearly 20 years of experience in fundraising and marketing/communications, she is responsible for the strategic oversight of all development and external relations functions for the organization.
 In addition to the general management of the organization, she also oversees all areas of fundraising including grant writing, individual giving, volunteer management, and board development.
 Previously, she was Director of Development & Communications with Madison Square Boys & Girls Club where she led fundraising efforts that resulted in nearly $5 million of annual revenue.
 Jackelyn is a CFRE and holds a B.A. from Allegheny College and a Certificate in Professional Fundraising from Boston University.
 Jackelyn also serves on the Board of Trustees at City Living NY.